thejessewinton/jessewinton.com/src/content/plays/mother-father-john.md

 title: 'Mother, Father, & John'
 date: '2022'
 url: '/docs/samples/mother-father-john-sample.pdf'
-synopsis: 'A play exploring the nature of grief and loss.'
+synopsis: 'A play on the nature of death, grief, and loss.'
 ---